 Securing Strong Examination Performance and Achievement

-The focus in Phase 3 will be on the finish line, working with students to practice and consolidate all of their learning across their science and maths subjects, to help them to secure the best possible grades in their public examinations and meet their university offer, wherever that may be.
-Weekly work will continue to be set and small group tutorials will continue to be provided in each subject, each week.
+The focus in Phase 3 will be on the finish line, working with students to practise and consolidate all of their learning across their science and maths subjects, to help them to secure the best possible grades in their public examinations and meet their university offer, wherever that may be.
+Weekly work will continue to be set and large group tutorials will continue to be provided in each subject, each week.

 --

-* Dates exclude school holidays, except for a 4-day residential from 19-22 August 2024.
+* Dates exclude school holidays, except for a 4-day residential which will take place in the week 16-22 August 2026 .

-This programme is specifically designed for students who are considering applying to Engineering, Computer Science, Physical Sciences (eg physics, chemistry, earth sciences, materials science) or Biological Sciences (eg plant sciences, pharmacology, physiology, evolution and behaviour, biochemistry) courses at university and are studying A Levels (or equivalent) in maths and sciences.
+This programme is specifically designed for students who are considering applying to Engineering, Computer Science, Physical Sciences (eg physics, chemistry, earth sciences, materials science) or Biological and Behavioural Sciences (eg plant sciences, pharmacology, physiology, evolution and behaviour, biochemistry) courses at university and are studying A Levels (or equivalent) in maths and sciences.

 This programme is not designed to support students who are considering applying to medical courses such as Medicine, Veterinary Medicine, Dentistry or Sport Science.
 Other programmes, such as the Sutton Trust Summer Schools, have specific courses relevant to these subjects.
 Students interested in medical courses can also consider other initiatives such as Cambridge WAMS and the Widening Participation Medics Network.